microsoft/reverse-proxy/docs/docfx/articles/session-affinity.md

 The current design doesn't require a key to uniquely identify the single affinitized destination.
 It's allowed to establish affinity to a destination group.
 In this case, the exact destination to handle the given request will be determined by the load balancer.

 ## Establishing a new affinity or resolution of the existed one
-Once a request arrives and gets routed to a backend with session affinity enabled, the proxy automatically decides whether a new affinity should be established or an existing one needs to be resolved based on the presence and validity of an affinity key on the request as follows:
+Once a request arrives and gets routed to a cluster with session affinity enabled, the proxy automatically decides whether a new affinity should be established or an existing one needs to be resolved based on the presence and validity of an affinity key on the request as follows:
 1. **Request doesn't contain a key**.
 Resolution is skipped and a new affinity will be establish to the destination chosen by the load balancer

 2. **Affinity key is found on the request and valid**.
 The affinity mechanism tries to find all healthy destinations matching to the key, and if it finds some it passes the request down the pipeline.
 If multiple matching destinations are found the load balancer is invoked to choose the single target destination.
 If only one matching destination is found the load balancer no-ops.